timmc/lein-otf/README.md

 Copyright (C) 2012 Tim McCormack

-Distributed under the Eclipse Public License, the same as Clojure.
+Distributed under the Eclipse Public License v1.0, the same as Clojure.
+License text is provided in `./epl-v1.0.txt`.